-In addition to the areas highlighted above, a number of reviews within the WEM may lead to proposals to amend the Market Rules.
+In addition to the areas highlighted above, a number of reviews within the WEM may lead, or have lead, to proposals to amend the Market Rules.
 These areas of review relate to:

-- The methodology for allocating LFAS costs to loads and Intermittent Generators; - Incentives for dual-fuel facilities; - The five yearly review of the Planning Criterion and the process by which the IMO forecasts peak demand (to be completed in 2012); and - Implementation of the recommendations as a result of the five yearly Outage Planning review with System Management.
+- The methodologies for determining the quantity of LFAS capacity required and allocating costs on a "causer pays" basis to loads and Intermittent Generators; - The five yearly review of the Planning Criterion and the process by which the IMO forecasts peak demand (completed in 2012 and submitted as Rule Change Proposal RC_2012_21); and - Implementation of the recommendations of the five yearly Outage Planning review, the first phase of which has been submitted as Rule Change Proposal (RC_2012_11).